Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 While the nuclear norm relaxation \eqref{eq:rank-restricted} is motivated by making the problem convex, \citet{mazumder2010spectral} argue that in many cases it can also give better results than the rank constraint.
 They draw an analogy to the relation between best-subset regression ($\ell_0$ regularization) and LASSO ($\ell_1$ regularization as in \citet{tibshirani1996regression, friedman2001elements}).
-In LASSO by shrinking model parameters, we allow more parameters to be included, what can potentially improve the prediction if the true subset is larger than the one derived through $\ell_0$ regularization.
+In LASSO, by shrinking model parameters, we allow more parameters to be included, \tr{which} can potentially improve predictions if the true subset is larger than the one derived through $\ell_0$ regularization.
 In the case of \eqref{eq:rank-restricted}, shrinking the nuclear norm allows us to include more dimensions of $W$ again potentially improving the prediction if the true dimension is high.

 Conversely, the same phenomenon can also lead to problems if the underlying dimension is small.
-In such case, shrinking may allow including unnecessary dimensions emerging from noise.
-To remedy this issue, following the analogy with penalized linear regression, we may consider another classes of penalties.
+In such case\tr{s}, shrinking may cause inclusion of unnecessary dimensions emerging from noise.
+To remedy this issue, following the analogy with penalized linear regression, we may consider another class of penalties.
 In particular, we may consider coming back to the rank constraint by modifying the nuclear norm penalty \eqref{eq:rank-restricted} to $\ell_0$.
 We define $\|W\|_0 = \rank(W)$.
 The problem

-has a solution $W = \cS_\lambda^H (YB)$, where $\cS_\lambda^H(X) = UD_\lambda^H V'$ and $X = UDV'$ is the SVD of $X$.
+has a solution $W = \cS_\lambda^H (YB)$, where $\cS_\lambda^H(X) = UD_\lambda^H V'$ and $X = UDV'$ is the SVD of~$X$.
 We refer to $\cS_\lambda^H(X)$ as the hard singular value thresholding (hard SVT) of $X$.
 We use Algorithm \ref{alg:hard-impute} to find the hard SVT of $YB$.

-The problem \eqref{eq:matrixproblem-final-l0} is non-convex, however, by starting from the solutions of Algorithm \ref{alg:soft-impute} we explore the space around the global minimum of the $\ell_1$ version of the problem. \citet{ge2016matrix} show that this strategy is successful empirically.
+The problem \eqref{eq:matrixproblem-final-l0} is non-convex, however, by starting from the solutions of Algorithm~\ref{alg:soft-impute} we explore the space around the global minimum of the $\ell_1$ version of the problem. \citet{ge2016matrix} show that this strategy is successful empirically.